bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 ## Next steps

 We've built a very simple atomic swaps application!
 But what have we sacrificed for convenience?

-To improve privacy, we might want to use separate public keys for each blockchain, instead of using the same key on both networks (although it is very cool and convenient that public keys can be re-used on these two networks).
-We also have been using raw public keys, but most of the time in Bitcoin we exchange hashed (RIPE-160) public keys.
+* To improve privacy, we might want to use separate public keys for each blockchain, instead of using the same key on both networks (although it is very cool and convenient that public keys can be re-used on these two networks).

+* We have been using raw public keys, but most of the time in Bitcoin we exchange hashed (RIPE-160) public keys.
 In our case, this hash would require a few extra OP codes in the redeem script.

-We should also check all the amounts being transacted and return an error if the counterparty didn't send the right amount.
-The watch-only wallets work great, but what if Bob creates his watch-only wallet AFTER Alice sends her first transaction?
+* We should also check all the amounts being transacted and return an error if the counterparty didn't send the right amount.

+* The watch-only wallets work great, but what if Bob creates his watch-only wallet AFTER Alice sends her first transaction?
 How will Bob ever know?
 The app should be able to rescan recent blockchain history to make sure it hasn't missed anything on launch.

-And finally - CSV encoding.
+* CSV encoding.
 We built our app using timelocks based in seconds, not blocks.
 BIP 68 describes a specific bit-by-bit encoding scheme that must be used to create a valid timelock value.
-Look for the function `CSVencode()` in `lib/sawp.js`
+Look for the function `CSVencode()` in `lib/swap.js`

+* User interface: all this command line copying/pasting is not a great user experience.
+A better UI or [bpanel plugin](https://bpanel.org/docs/plugin-started.html) would make the application much easier to use.

 **HAPPY SWAPPING!**